Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications -- Derivations and Proofs: Delay-Outage Analysis for Scenarios

 From (\ref{eq:out_prob_Th6}) and (\ref{eq:out_Coro6p1}), we see that the outage probability decreases exponentially with respect to the critical parameter

-which is relevant to the latency requirement, communication and computing capabilities, and the BS density.
+which depends on the latency requirement, communication and computing capabilities, and the BS density.
 By using (\ref{eq:out_kappa}), we can see the relations between different parameters.
 In addition, by further including the caching, we see that the critical parameter is:

 and the increase of $\kappa_{\text{T}}$ can decrease the outage probability exponentially.
-This critical parameter $\kappa_{\text{T}}$ thus gives the clear characterization of caching, computing, and communications as well as their relations to the outage probability.
+This critical parameter $\kappa_{\text{T}}$ thus gives a clear characterization of caching, computing, and communications as well as their relations to the outage probability.